alealiberti/StartDown/Database/README.md

 ## DB Structure

-The database has 3 tables and their structure is the following:
+The database has 3 tables and their structure is as follows:

 - users
   - `id` (_Primary Key, int_)